EndlessMissery/em-ui-library/README.md

 Using Components

-Import components from the library:
+Import atoms from the library:
 ```
-import { Button, Input, Card, Login } from 'em-ui-library';
+import { Button } from 'em-ui-library';

 function App() {
   return (